shivani-CI/My-Planner---To-Do/README.md

   - Choose "/root" folder to deploy from.
   - Click "Save", then wait for it to be deployed.
   - URL will be displayed above "Source".

+After deployment, thoroughly test the application in the production environment to ensure that all features work as expected and that there are no deployment-specific issues.

+By following these steps, ensuring that My Planner - To Do app is successfully deployed and available to users with a seamless experience and reliable performance.

+### <ins> Technologies Used </ins>

+My Planner - To Do app leverages a range of modern technologies to deliver a robust, efficient, and user-friendly task management experience.
+Here’s an overview of the key technologies and tools used in the development of this application:

+#### Front-End Technologies

+- HTML: The backbone of the application’s structure, HTML ensures semantic and well-structured markup that enhances accessibility and maintainability.

+- CSS: Cascading Style Sheets are used to style the application, providing a visually appealing and responsive design.
+Advanced CSS features like media queries are utilised to ensure compatibility across various devices and screen sizes.

+- JavaScript: JavaScript powers the interactive features, such as task management, filtering, and real-time updates.
+The code is validated with JSHint to ensure quality and adherence to best practices.

+#### Back-End Technologies

+Local Storage: Data persistence is handled using browser local storage, allowing users to save and retrieve their tasks without requiring server-side storage.

 ### <ins> Credits </ins>